 My wife is a teacher at a primary school and she frequently uses the many resources available on the web-site Twinkl.

 Not long ago, the authors of Twinkl decided that resources could no longer be downloaded without the new ‘Twinkl Toolbar’ (Annoying bar from now on).

-The ‘reasoning’ the authors put behind the ‘forced’ installation of the Annoying bar is because of costs to maintain the website.
+The reasoning the authors put behind the installation of the Annoying bar is because of costs to maintain the website.

 Problems with the Annoying bar

 - The authors of Twinkl attempt to justify the forced installation of the toolbar by stating the costs of maintaining the website.
-However they are making the problem worse for them selves due to the fact that the toolbar sends several requests to the Twinkl website every time the browser is launched – even if the user is not visiting the Twinkl website
+However they are making the problem worse for them selves as the toolbar sends several requests to the website every time the browser is launched – even if the user is not visiting the Twinkl website

-- Twinkl is a fruitful website for school teachers – school teachers at 95% of schools will not be able to install the toolbar due to the requirement of administrator privileges on the machine they are using
+- The majority of schools will not be able to install the toolbar due to the requirement of administrator privileges on the machine they are using

 - The toolbar contacts external websites with usage statistics without your prior permission… see: